Holiday Road Trips Games for Kids!

 Our Top 10 Toys and Games for Road Trips with Kids

-10. Madagascar for the DVD player.
+10. Madagascar for the DVD player

-I’m not sure why Madagascar and its sequels are the common denominator of movies for my three kids but this is the movie that we seem to the play on every single trip.
+I’m not sure why Madagascar and its sequels are the common denominators of movies for my three kids but this is the movie that we seem to play on every single trip.
 Hairspray is another movie that is purely a road trip movie for us.
 The car DVD is a must but it drives us crazy to have it on the entire trip so we try to break up the movies with games.

 My kids made up this game and it’s perfect for a December night.
 It’s very simple.
 First-person to yell “Sparkle” when you see any form of Christmas tree lights wins.
 Surprisingly addictive.